mdn/translated-content/files/ru/learn/accessibility/accessibility_troubleshooting/index.md

 2. Can you update the article text to make it easier for screenreader users to navigate?
 3. The navigation menu part of the site (wrapped in `<div class="nav"></div>`) could be made more accessible by putting it in a proper HTML5 semantic element.
 Which one should it be updated to?
 Make the update.

+> [!NOTE]
-> **Примечание:** You'll need to update the CSS rule selectors that style the tags to their proper equivalents for the semantic headings.
+> You'll need to update the CSS rule selectors that style the tags to their proper equivalents for the semantic headings.
 Once you add paragraph elements, you'll notice the styling looking better.

 ### The images